Frequently Asked Questions

 How much ash should I send, and how should I send it?

-For most orders one teaspoon is plenty.
-I suggest putting the ashes into a zippable baggie, then double bagging them.
-Squeeze as much air out as you can.
+Send only one teaspoon of ashes.
+I suggest putting the ashes into zippable sandwich style baggies, and double bagging them.
 Please write your name on the baggie in permanent marker.
-Bubble mailers are best!
-DO NOT send ashes in a plain white envelope, please!
+Squeeze as much air out as you can, and put them inside a bubble mailer for added protection.
+DO NOT send ashes in a plain envelope!

 If you will be sending multiple sets of ash, also write the deceased's names on the bags.
-There is a $10 handling fee for each set beyond the first, payable in the Add-ons/Upgrades section.
+There is a $10 handling fee for each set beyond the first, payable in the Add-ons drop-down menu.

-Let me know if I should hold on to the remaining ash for a future order, send it back with the glass, or spread it for you by writing KEEP, RETURN, or SPREAD on the upper corner of the baggie.
+Let me know if I should hold on to the remaining ash for a future order by writing KEEP on the upper corner of the baggie.

 Where do I send the ashes?